nwhitehead/pybook/FileSpec.md

 Things like graphics must be encoded in text format so won't be pretty, but are possible to include.
 If you don't want output in the saved notebooks, you can remove it before saving notebooks.

-## Python source file
+## Source File

-In general the saved notebook should be a runnable Python program in the right environment.
-This means all the "metadata" is designed to be comments in Python.
-The final filename ends with:
+In general the saved notebook will not be a runnable Python program but will be runnable in the PyBook environment.
+There could also be a way to run notebooks non-interactively after parsing.

-`.pbnb` which stands for PyBook Note Book, somewhat similar to Jupyter's `.ipynb`.
+The final filename ends with `.pbnb` which stands for PyBook Note Book, somewhat similar to Jupyter's `.ipynb`.

 ## Cells

 Notebooks have at least one cell.
 Each cell starts with one of the following tags:
     * `#%` for Python code
-    * `#%md` for Markdown text
+    * `#%%` for Markdown text

 Tags may also include options.

 ### Python Code options

 The `#%` tag for Python code includes the following options:
-    * `hidden` means the code is not shown in the interface
+    * `hidden` means the code is not shown in the interface (default is to show code)
-    * `eval` means to automatically evaluate on notebook load
+    * `auto` means to automatically evaluate on notebook load (default is to not eval on load)
-    * `hideoutput` means to hide any output
+    * `hideoutput` means to hide any output (default is to show all output)
+    * `noedit` means to make the contents not editable (default is editable)
+    * `noeval` means to make the contents not evaluatable (defualt is evaluatable)

 The tags can come in any order, but cannot be repeated.